EdoardoVigano/Chemical-Resolver/README.md

 You can chose two different type of research: MolecularResolver (MR) [link](https://github.com/MoleculeResolver/molecule-resolver) and the classical research.

 5a.
-In case of MolecularResolver, you have to flag the MG box, indicate the _Inputs Identifier_ and click on _Start resolver_
+In case of MolecularResolver, you have to flag the MR box, indicate the _Inputs Identifier_ and click on _Start resolver_

 <p align="center">
   <img width="622" height="427" src="IMG_CR/Picture1c.png">